nasa/cumulus/docs/deployment/config_descriptions.md

 #### Service AutoScaling

 Cumulus supports automatically scaling the number of tasks configured for an ECS service.
 The scaling of tasks is based on the specified metric.
+The metric can be one of [`Step Functions Activity Metrics`](https://docs.aws.amazon.com/step-functions/latest/dg/procedure-cw-metrics.html#cloudwatch-step-functions-activity-metrics) or a custom metric which is suitable for the ECS service.
+For example, while autoscaling based on `ActivityScheduleTime` metric works well for the short-running tasks, `ActivitiesScheduled` metric makes more sense for the long-running tasks.

 Configuration values that affect ECS service autoscaling.
 These would all be defined for a specific service.